No Martial Arts Training For Me...

 The main martial arts I am looking at are Krav Maga, Iaido and Aikido.

-I am particularly interested in sword forms, especially those of Japanese samurai and katana's, so Iaido and Aikido are of primary interest, however Krav Maga is also of great interest as it teaches reality based self defence.
-I visited my local Aikido dojo last night to talk over my injuries with Jeff Mills Sensei and having seen a training session I want to take it up even more, however I can see that I will have problems with almost every move, throw and lock.
+I am particularly interested in sword forms, especially those of Japanese samurai and katana's, so Iaido and Aikido are of primary interest, however, Krav Maga is also of great interest as it teaches reality based self-defence.
+I visited my local Aikido dojo last night to talk about my injuries with Jeff Mills Sensei and having seen a training session I want to take it up even more, however, I can see that I will have problems with almost every move, throw and lock.
 I'm feeling very disappointed and frustrated because I was really looking forward to learning.

 An example joint lock can be seen in the short video below.

 Nearly two years on from the accident and it is still negatively affecting my life.
 I also can no longer draw a long bow because my wrist cannot withstand the tension.
 Skiing and snowboarding are also possible activities I cannot do, although I am hoping to give snowboarding a go in the New Year.

 You can also see a couple of photos of my swords on my Flickr photostream.